rust-lang/cargo/src/doc/src/reference/config.md

 rustdocflags = ["…", "…"]     # custom flags to pass to rustdoc
-incremental = true            # whether or not to enable incremental compilation dep-info-basedir = "…"        # path for the base directory for targets in depfiles
+incremental = true            # whether or not to enable incremental compilation dep-info-basedir = "…"        # path for the base directory for targets in depfiles timings = ["…", "…"]          # the output formats of the compile time information

 [doc]
 browser = "chromium"          # browser to use with `cargo doc --open`,